 Specific herbal and nutritional supplements can help restore harmony to the nervous and hormonal systems.
 If irritability and mood swings are more chronic or substantial, Chinese herbs provide a great option to restore Liver energy and bring back a balanced emotional state.
 For women in particular, premenstrual mood swings can be addressed very sufficiently with acupuncture and herbal Medicine.

 Ideally, you want your breakfast to include protein, good fats, for example – coconut oil, cold pressed olive oil or avocado, and vegies or fruit.
-Good nutrition leaves you feeling alert and energized, and will help you navigate even the busiest routine.
+Good nutrition leaves you feeling alert and energised, and will help you navigate even the busiest routine.
 You can definitely do better than a bowl of processed cereal to start your day.

 Connect with friends and family and laugh about life.
 Support and interaction are what your emotional health needs in order to reduce the physical symptoms of stress.

 Did you know that more laughter in your life can alter your internal chemistry and create a better functioning metabolism?
 Laughter changes the expression of your genes.

 When we intentionally practice gratitude, we improve our self-esteem and overall mental wellbeing.
 Try starting a gratitude journal where you can write down something that you are grateful for each day.
 You can actually also be grateful for something in the future by visualizing a particular goal you want to achieve.
 Write down three things you are thankful for every day.

 We are generally quite hard on ourselves and often don’t acknowledge our own efforts.
 Celebrate your achievements and resilience.
 When you are going through difficult or stressful moments, try to see these as positive challenges for growth and development.
 Recognise the growth that you have already made in your life!

 MEDITATE ON THE GO